Douglass North: Institutions

 In 1991 Douglass North published a paper, titled Institutions, in the Journal of Economic Perspectives.
 This paper summarized much of his earlier research relating to economic and institutional change.
 North defines institutions as "humanly devised constraints that structure political, economic and social interactions".
 Constraints, as North describes, are devised as formal rules (constitutions, laws, property rights) and informal restraints (sanctions, taboos, customs, traditions, codes of conduct), which usually contribute to the perpetuation of order and safety within a market or society.
 The degree to which they are effective is subject to varying circumstances, such as a government's limited coercive force, a lack of organized state, or the presence of strong religious precept.

+North defined institutions as the "rules of the game" that structure human interaction, distinguishing between formal institutions such as laws, constitutions, and property rights, and informal institutions such as social norms and cultural practices.
+These institutions shape the incentives faced by individuals and organizations, influencing economic behavior and long-term outcomes.
+North argued that effective institutions reduce transaction costs by creating stability and predictability, allowing markets to function more efficiently.
+He also emphasized that institutions are not always efficient and may persist even when they hinder economic growth due to historical constraints and political incentives.
+This idea is related to path dependence, in which past institutional choices limit future possibilities and can lead to the persistence of suboptimal systems.
+North's framework has been widely applied in development economics to explain differences in economic performances across countries.
+These ideas provide the foundation for North's analysis of how societies evolve economically over time.

 Section 2 of North's 1991 paper describes the economic development of societies as occurring in stages:

 North begins with local exchange within the village.
 In this setting, specialization "is rudimentary and self-sufficiency characterizes most individual households", with small-scale village trade existing within dense social networks of informal constraints that facilitate local exchange, and a relatively low transaction cost.
 However, this confined market reduces the potential of specialization and increases production costs.
 In this close-knit network "people have an intimate understanding of each other, and the threat of violence is a continuous force for preserving order ..."